Abarth 600e review: it's a proper hot hatch!

 The interior differs slightly depending on the trim you go for; the Scorpionissima uses firmer Sabelt sports seats that lock you in with four types of high-density foam, and there are other bits as standard such as wireless charging, floor mats and a cubby hole cover.
 The standard car’s seats work out just fine but there’s a lot missing compared to the top-spec car.
 The Scorpionissima also separates itself with a faux-engine noise you can turn off if needed.

 As you’d expect, you get the usual tech such as adaptive cruise control, USB-C and -A ports, as well as a rear parking aid, keyless start and Android Auto and Apple CarPlay functionality.
-The Scorpionissima comes with other extra bits as standard such as lane positioning and traffic jam assist, though they’re also optional on the standard car.
+The Scorpionissima comes with other extra bits as standard such as lane positioning and traffic jam assist.
 Finally, an optional safety pack includes driver alertness monitoring, along with an AEB system, lane departure warning and six airbags.

 Before you buy

-The range-topping Scorpionissima model gets bespoke 20-inch alloys and exclusive ‘Hypnotic Purple’ paint, in addition the power hike.
-It’s limited to just 1949 units and will cost £41,975.
-That’s almost identical to its Veloce-sibling, as Stellantis doesn’t really differentiate its brands by price.
+The range-topping Scorpionissima model gets exclusive ‘Hypnotic Purple’ paint, in addition the power hike and extra kit listed above.
+It’s limited to just 1949 units and will cost less than £40k.
+That’s less than the Junior Veloce which attracts the luxury car tax.

-Move down and prices for the regular Abarth 600e kick off at £36,975.
+Move down and prices for the regular Abarth 600e kick off at £36,975 and you still get 20-inch wheels and all the good chassis tech.
 That’s halfway between the bog-standard 154bhp Fiat 600e and the Scorpionissima.
-Interestingly, it’s only Abarth that offers a 237bhp powertrain on the e-CMP platform so far; there’s a 154bhp and 278bhp Alfa – but nothing in the middle.
+Interestingly, it’s only Abarth that offers a 237bhp powertrain on the e-CMP platform so far; there’s a 154bhp and 278bhp Alfa – but nothing in the middle

 Verdict

-Get past the marketing and the Abarth 600e is an impressive bit of kit.
+Make no mistake, this is a proper hot hatch that just so happens to be electric.
 Even with 237bhp, it provides just enough performance to make driving on more demanding roads thoroughly entertaining.
 Trick diff aside the 600e’s chassis helps you get to the limit in an accessible and engaging way.
 Throw in the LSD and it gets an extra layer of performance and fun.

-Which one should you get?
+If you don’t mind plenty of charging, which one should you get?
 The standard car offers enough straight-line punch and the same capable chassis for a good amount less money, but its interior has been stripped back to make that happen.
-The limited model could be the one to get, then, for the interior spec – not the extra 41bhp.
+We’d spend the extra on Scorpionissma for the extra niceties and a purple that pops in the sun, and consider the extra power a bonus.

 (Specs are for non-limited 237bhp model)